GoogleCloudPlatform/datacatalog-tag-engine/docs/upgrade_guide.md

 * Open the Firestore console in your Tag Engine project and manually delete all the Firestore indexes.

-* Note: this is to avoid any "index already exists" errors when running Terraform. <br><br>
+* Note: if you don't do this step, you will see "index already exists" errors when running the Terraform script. <br><br>

-#### 5. Delete Firestore collections:
+#### 5. Delete the Firestore collections:

 * Open the Firestore console in your Tag Engine project and manually delete all the Firestore collections.

 * Note: this will remove all your existing Tag Engine configurations.
 If you want to recreate them, you'll need to record the details before deleting the collections.
-This step does <b>not</b> delete any of your Data Catalog tags, only your Tag Engine configurations.  <br><br>
+This step does <b>not</b> delete any of your Data Catalog tags or entries, only your configurations in Tag Engine.  <br><br>

-#### 6. Run Terraform:<br>
+#### 6. Run the Terraform deployment scripts:<br>

 ```
 cd deploy